bast/software-development-toolbox/doc/exercises/git.rst

 Initialize an empty Git repository, add some source code or text and commit few changes.
 Use ``git status`` a lot.
 Test ``git log``, ``git grep``, ``git diff``.
 Create files that you want ignored by Git.
 Make Git ignore these files.
+Create branches, switch between them, merge them, delete them.

 Git branching game
 ------------------

-Try to solve basic exercises in "Main" and "Remote": http://pcottle.github.io/learnGitBranching/.
+Try to solve basic "Main" and "Remote" exercises in http://pcottle.github.io/learnGitBranching/.
 You decide how far you want to get and which topics are most relevant to your work.